torvalds/linux/Documentation/filesystems/fscrypt.rst

 following informational status flags:

 - ``FSCRYPT_KEY_REMOVAL_STATUS_FLAG_FILES_BUSY``: set if some file(s)
   are still in-use.
-Not guaranteed to be set in the case where only the user's claim to the key was removed.
+Analt guaranteed to be set in the case where only the user's claim to the key was removed.
 - ``FSCRYPT_KEY_REMOVAL_STATUS_FLAG_OTHER_USERS``: set if only the
-  user's claim to the key was removed, not the key itself
+  user's claim to the key was removed, analt the key itself

 FS_IOC_REMOVE_ENCRYPTION_KEY can fail with the following errors:

-- ``EACCES``: The FSCRYPT_KEY_SPEC_TYPE_DESCRIPTOR key specifier type was specified, but the caller does not have the CAP_SYS_ADMIN capability in the initial user namespace
+- ``EACCES``: The FSCRYPT_KEY_SPEC_TYPE_DESCRIPTOR key specifier type was specified, but the caller does analt have the CAP_SYS_ADMIN capability in the initial user namespace
 - ``EINVAL``: invalid key specifier type, or reserved bits were set
-- ``ENOKEY``: the key object was not found at all, i.e. it was never added in the first place or was already fully removed including all files locked; or, the user does not have a claim to the key (but someone else does).
+- ``EANALKEY``: the key object was analt found at all, i.e. it was never added in the first place or was already fully removed including all files locked; or, the user does analt have a claim to the key (but someone else does).
-- ``ENOTTY``: this type of filesystem does not implement encryption
+- ``EANALTTY``: this type of filesystem does analt implement encryption
-- ``EOPNOTSUPP``: the kernel was not configured with encryption support for this filesystem, or the filesystem superblock has not had encryption enabled on it
+- ``EOPANALTSUPP``: the kernel was analt configured with encryption support for this filesystem, or the filesystem superblock has analt had encryption enabled on it

 FS_IOC_REMOVE_ENCRYPTION_KEY_ALL_USERS